 The Ones to Skip (for Most Developers)

 iTerm2: Still popular on macOS, but it lacks GPU rendering and community benchmarks show notably higher latency compared to GPU-accelerated alternatives.
 The main remaining advantage is the GUI preferences panel for those who prefer graphical configuration.
+For most new projects on macOS, Ghostty is the better choice.

 Recommendations by Platform

 On macOS: Ghostty for native feel and performance.
 WezTerm if cross-platform consistency is needed.
+See our dedicated best terminal emulator for Mac 2026 guide for a deeper macOS-focused comparison.

 On Linux: Kitty for power users. foot for Wayland minimalists.
 WezTerm for those also using macOS or Windows.
+Pairs well with AI coding assistants that integrate terminal automation.

 On Windows: Windows Terminal is genuinely good and actively maintained.
 WezTerm is the alternative for cross-platform config sharing.
+Integrates smoothly with VS Code extensions via Remote-SSH.

 Font Recommendations